top of page

 Alcohol: 43%

 Straight: That pungent earthy funk is right up front; however, after a couple of seconds Zanpa Premium switches over to some absolutely amazing sweet notes of vanilla and custard.
 The balance between these two contrasting flavors is perfect, with neither side being too heavy or overpowering.
-Just like on-the-rocks the finish has some nice floral vapors with the 43% alcohol acting as the perfect carrier allowing you to really enjoy this for a long time.
+Just like on the rocks, the finish has some nice floral vapors, with the 43% alcohol acting as the perfect carrier, allowing you to really enjoy this for a long time.

 Enjoy Straight or On-the-rocks